 Back to: SQL Server Tutorial For Beginners and Professionals

-Comparison Operators in SQL Server
+Comparison Operators in SQL Server with Examples

-In this article we will learn what are the comparison operators in SQL server and uses of comparison operators in SQL server and different type of comparison operators like equal (=), greater than (>), less than (<), greater than or equal to (>=), less than or equal to (<=), not equal (<>), etc. in SQL server with examples
+In this article, I am going to discuss the Comparison Operators in SQL Server with Examples.
+Please read our previous article where we discussed the Arithmetic Operators with examples.
+At the end of this article, you will understand what are comparison operators and their use in SQL server and different type of comparison operators like equal (=), greater than (>), less than (<), greater than or equal to (>=), less than or equal to (<=), not equal (<>), etc. in detail with examples.

 The different types of comparison operators that are available in SQL Server are as follows: